 Exploration is the key, as the game won’t guide you or tell you what to do.
 It’s all about taking your time, finding secrets, uncovering memories, and solving environmental and standard puzzles in order to progress to the next chapter.
 Although neither character speaks, the narrator (who is amazing btw) will keep you updated on what’s going on as well as slip in a few hints here and there – all in the satisfying format of rhymes and poetry.
 Although the game looks and sounds like it’ll appeal to children more, as a 35-year-old, I loved every second of the game and I’m sure you will too.

 Woven is very unique in my eyes, its various gameplay mechanics really help it stand out from the crowd.
 It isn’t a 3D platformer – as you may expect from the images – it’s a 3D puzzle game with a strong emphasis on working things out for yourself and feeling satisfied that you did it all on your own.
-This was both a good and bad thing for me, it’s good because the developers took a risk and gave us a game which rewards you for concentrating and being rather meticulous with your exploration, yet it also led to me getting lost and confused sometimes.
+This was both a good and bad thing for me, it’s good because the developers took a risk and gave us a game that rewards you for concentrating and being rather meticulous with your exploration, yet it also led to me getting lost and confused sometimes.
 As such, although younger children will love the aesthetic, the game itself may be a little confusing if they don’t have much patience.

 But, what do you do?
 You must work your way through each rather big area, looking out for patches of fabric, animals, flowers, and various objects you can scan in order to obtain their patterns.
-You’ll also come across blueprint stations which have you play a simplistic game in which you move a needle to tap on notes and play a tune – like those old music box devices.
+You’ll also come across blueprint stations that have you play a simplistic game in which you move a needle to tap on notes and play a tune – like those old music box devices.
 Once you have these new designs and ‘bodies’, you can use other stations to become Doctor Frankenstein and create your perfect stuffed toy – or maybe taking the role of a Build-a-Bear sales rep might be the best analogy?

 You can swap out the head, body, left arm, right arm and legs independently, mixing together various animals for both amusement and to give Stuffy new abilities such as jumping, stomping, singing, pick up, and push actions in the open world.
 This station also lets you re-stitch every body part listed above with three fabric pattern layers as each design has various patches like a rounded belly patch or spikes on the back.
 Both processes are essential for progression as you’ll need to swap abilities in and out regularly to reach new places and uncover new designs, yet the designs are used to allow you to blend into the background for stealth segments and satisfy the stubborn snake who won’t let you pass unless you dress like him!